abcnews/fetchamd/README.md

 Supports:

 * Require single or multiple modules.
-* Async loading & optimised script insertion (utilises browser compile/caching optimisations)
+* Async loading & optimal script insertion (utilises browser compile/caching optimisations)
 * Basic implementation for older IEs using jQuery's preexisting implementation.
   This reduces the size and complexity of this library.